-1.How can a change in the terms of trade affect the balance of trade ?
-(25)
+How can a change in the terms of trade affect the balance of payments ?

 The terms of trade is the index of export prices divided by index of import prices (*100)

-An improvement in the terms of trade mean that export prices are increasing faster than import price.
-Therefore there will be a fall in exports and an increase in quantity of imports.
-Therefore, it is likely that with lower exports the current account deficit (+ trade deficit) will get worse, i.e. bigger deficit
+Therefore, it is likely that with lower exports the current account deficit (+ trade deficit) will get worse, i.e. bigger deficit.

-The Marshall Lerner condition states that if demand for exports and imports is relatively elastic PED x + PED m >1 then an increase in terms of trade will worsen the current account (balance of trade)
+- The Marshall Lerner condition states that if demand for exports and imports is relatively elastic PED x + PED m >1 then an increase in terms of trade will worsen the current account (balance of trade)

 A deterioration in the balance of trade means a country is importing more than exporting.
 Therefore more currency will be leaving a country.
-This would mean an increase in supply of pound sterling and lower demand.
+This would mean an increase in the supply of pound sterling and lower demand.
 Therefore, it is likely to cause a devaluation.
 This would mean cheaper exports and more expensive imports.
 We say this would be a deterioration in the terms of trade.

 However, other factors may be affecting the terms of trade.
-For example, it depends on whether there is a strong inflow on other aspects of the balance of payments like the trade in services of financial account (capital flows)
+For example, it depends on whether there is a strong capital inflow on other aspects of the balance of payments like the trade in services of financial account (capital flows)

-Also other factors can affect exchange rates like confidence, speculation and relative interest rates.
-Therefore, in the short term a change in the balance of trade doesn’t necessarily affect the terms of trade although in the long term it probably will.
+Also, other factors can affect exchange rates like confidence, speculation and relative interest rates.
+Therefore, in the short term, a change in the balance of trade doesn’t necessarily affect the terms of trade although in the long term it probably will.

 Related

-- What is the terms of trade?
+- What are the terms of trade?

-- Effect of devaluation on the terms of trade – a look at the example of the UK in late 2000s where a devaluation failed to improve terms of trade and current account deficit.
+- Effect of devaluation on the terms of trade – a look at the example of the UK in the late 2000s where a devaluation failed to improve terms of trade and current account deficit.

 very exellent informative athentic source